mmlacak/crochess/docs/source/libcc/paths.rst

 Subsequent paths
 ^^^^^^^^^^^^^^^^

-Subsequent paths are represented as a list of :c:type:`CcPathLink` nodes connected via :c:member:`CcPathLink.next`; all their path segments are to be concatenated to their respective predecessor.
+Subsequent paths are represented as a list of :c:type:`CcPathNode` nodes connected via :c:member:`CcPathNode.next`; all their path segments are to be concatenated to their respective predecessor.
 For instance::

     +---+   next    +---+   next   +----+